Introduction

 lululemon — lululemon membership

-Members get free hemming on apparel, receipt-free returns, and access to special "Sweat" events.
-They also have a specialized tier for fitness professionals (the Sweat Collective), who receive significant discounts in exchange for acting as unofficial brand ambassadors in their communities.
+lululemon’s approach is rooted in service.
+Their lululemon membership avoids traditional discounting and focuses on "community and connection."
+Members get free hemming, receipt-free returns, and access to special events.
+They also have a specialized tier for fitness professionals (the Sweat Collective) who act as brand ambassadors.

-- Key Lesson: Protect your brand value.
+• Key Lesson: Protect your brand value.
 If you are a premium sports brand, focus on service-based rewards that make the customer's life easier rather than deep price cuts.

 REI — Co-op Membership